michalskibinski109/hybrid_chatbot/docs/source/introduction.md

-# Introduction
+# introduction

-## Prupose
+## purpose
-This document is intended to provide a brief introduction to the project and its goals.
+This document is intended to provide a brief introduction to the project.

-## audience
-TBD